toasterlovin/csv_party/README.md

     importer = MyImporter.new('path/to/file.csv')
     importer.import!

+You can also specify what should happen before and after your import by passing a block to `import`, like so:

+    class MyImporter < CSVParty
+      # column definitions
+      # row import logic

+      import do
+        puts 'Starting import'
+        import_rows!
+        puts 'Import finished!'
+      end
+    end

+You can do whatever you want inside of the `import` block, just make sure to call `import_rows!` somewhere in there.

 ## Handling Errors

 One of the hallmarks of importing data from CSV files is that there are